cuburt/sheet-happens-chatbot/README.md

 - to reset session, reenter http://localhost:8080 without session id in your browser.
 - Also deployed at https://sheet-happens-137134699526.us-central1.run.app

+*Note: To reset conversation, just create another session by changing some details in the credential form.
+To go to the form, open this link https://sheet-happens-137134699526.us-central1.run.app without session id*

 ### Design
 #### Document Preprocessing and Indexing
  - UnstructuredPDFLoader from Langchain.document_loaders is used to read the uploaded PDF files.